AndyWright360/Milestone-Project-1/README.md

 <img src="assets/images/readme/social-media.gif">

-*Sovial Media Icons*
+*Social Media Icons*

 </details>

-- The social media icons where placed centrally in the footer of each page for discoverability.
+- The social media icons were placed centrally in the footer of each page for discoverability.

 - A hover effect was used to imply interactivity.

 - The `target= _blank` attribute was applied to the link to prevent the user from losing their position within the website.

 #### **Frequent User Goals**